 Understanding authorized users vs. cosigners vs. joint account holders

 There are a few different types of accounts that can have two or more names on them.
 How these accounts impact your credit vary.

 Comparing types of credit users

+|You can use someone else’s credit card.
 However, you’re not the primary account holder

 |Someone who applies for a loan with you and agrees to pay off the debt if you do not make payments

 |You may be able to qualify for a higher loan amount or lower interest rate with a cosigner (or you may qualify for a loan you wouldn’t otherwise get without a cosigner)

-- Late payments or high credit usage will still show on your credit report
+|You can’t make changes to the account Late payments or high credit usage will still show on your credit report